-On May 10, 1869, the Transcontinental Railroad was completed with the driving of the golden spike near Promontory Point, Utah, followed an intense year of construction of the Central Pacific Railroad through the mountains and deserts of the Great Basin known as Nevada.
+On May 10, 1869, the Transcontinental Railroad was completed with the driving of the golden spike at Promontory Point, Utah.
+This followed an intense year of construction of the Central Pacific Railroad through the mountains and deserts of the Great Basin known as Nevada.

 Immediately after the completion of the Central Pacific, between 1,600 and 2,000 men from that project went to work on the Virginia and Truckee Railroad.
 The majority of these were Chinese laborers at a time when the population of Virginia City was about 10,000.
 The permanent residents were interested in mining and other occupations, and they were content to leave the railroad building to the Chinese.

-I recently have been working on a highway construction project between Fernley and Lovelock that happens to cross back and forth over the old roadbed of the original Central Pacific route.
-In the early evening hours I have had time to walk over several sections of the old roadbed in search of artifacts and to study the construction techniques used by the crews who built this engineering marvel.
+A few years ago, I worked on a highway construction project between Fernley and Lovelock that happens to cross back and forth over the old roadbed of the original Central Pacific route.
+In the early evening hours I took time to walk over several sections of the old roadbed in search of artifacts and to study the construction techniques used by the crews who built this engineering marvel.
 In many places, the old roadbed still is visible, including cuts and fills and even some traces of bridges and culverts.

 So far, I have found several railroad spikes, a broken brake shoe, some track plates and a remarkable cover plate from a journal box with the inscription “C.P.R.R. — 1875.”
-At the end of the construction season, I will take my box of rusty iron over to the Nevada State Railroad Museum to see if they want any of this memorabilia from the Nevada portion of America’s first transcontinental railroad.
+At the end of the construction season, I took my box of rusty iron to offer it to the Nevada State Railroad Museum to see if they wanted any of this memorabilia from the Nevada portion of America’s first transcontinental railroad.

-This article is by Dayton author and historian Dennis Cassinelli, who can be contacted at firstname.lastname@example.org or on his blog at denniscassinelli.com.
-All Dennis’ books sold through this publication will be at a 50 percent discount plus $3 for each shipment for postage and packaging.
+Dayton author and historian Dennis Cassinelli can be contacted at firstname.lastname@example.org or on his blog at denniscassinelli.com.
+All Dennis’ books sold through this publication will be at a 50 percent discount to reduce inventory and Dennis will pay the postage.